Lichfield Angel: Discovery and conservation

 The Lichfield Angel was discovered during excavations ahead of the 2003 construction of a retractable altar platform in the Lichfield Cathedral's nave.
 The excavations were led by cathedral archaeologist Warwick Rodwell.
 At this time little of the archaeology of the nave was known.
-They uncovered portions of the Anglo-Saxon cathedral as well as the north and south extents of the Norman-era nave and a number of buried artifacts.
+They uncovered portions of the Anglo-Saxon cathedral as well as the north and south extents of the Norman-era nave and a number of buried artefacts.
 A sunken chamber was found to the east of the nave that, with evidence from the writings of Bede, was identified as the remains of a shrine to the 7th-century saint, Chad of Mercia.

 The Lichfield Angel was recovered from the inside of a burned structure within a larger stone-built Anglo-Saxon building.
 It had been broken into three pieces, the main two of which were found placed facedown on the rubble as a mark of respect.
 This helped to preserve the original pigments, which are unusually bright for a stone sculpture.
 The third fragment, of the angel's left leg, was found face up and was more badly worn than the other pieces, retaining less of the pigment.
 A silver penny of King Edgar (r.
 959–975) was found in context with the carving, suggesting that it was buried before the end of the 10th century.
 After the excavation was completed, the area was refilled and the nave platform constructed.

 Rodwell convened a meeting of experts in 2004 at the Society of Antiquaries of London to discuss the angel's treatment, which was attended by representatives from the British Museum, Victoria & Albert Museum and the Courtauld Gallery and led to the commissioning of a detailed examination of the piece ahead of its conservation and display.
 The initial works were funded by the Pilgrim Trust.
 Three-dimensional laser scans were made of the fragments by the Birmingham Museums and Gallery Collection Centre, allowing them to be reassembled digitally while avoiding potential wear and tear caused by trial and error fitting-together of the physical pieces.
 Some cleaning was carried out but remnants of soil adhered strongly to the surface of the carving, making it risky to clean fully without damaging the surviving pigment layer.

 The Lichfield Angel was first displayed at the cathedral in February 2006.
 The fragments were removed for study and conservation efforts in March 2006, and returned to the cathedral for display in June 2007.
 They are, as of 2009, shown in a reassembled condition alongside the Anglo-Saxon Lichfield Gospels.